Academic Regulations

 British Advanced Level Examinations

-Students can earn Columbia credit (six credits each, up to a maximum of 16 credits for all previous college-level work) for GCE British Advanced Level (A-Levels) examinations with a grade of A or B, if the academic discipline of the examination is represented in the academic offerings of Columbia College.
+Students can earn up to a maximum of 16 points of academic credit (6 credits each) toward the Bachelor of Arts degree from Columbia College for GCE British Advanced Level (A-Levels) examinations with a grade of A or B , if the academic discipline of the examination is represented in the academic offerings of Columbia College.

 Credit earned through A-Levels scores cannot be used toward exemption from any of the shared Core Curriculum courses, the Global Core Requirement, or the Science Requirement.